There are some plants inextricably linked to Christmas.

-But there are also the little Christmas plants and flowers that guests keep showing up with - poinsettias, Christmas cactus and the like.
+Oh sure, there's the tree.
+But there are also the little plants that guests keep showing up with - poinsettias, Christmas cactus, and the like.

 Your faux amaryllis will require a warm place with bright light but not full sun.
 Keep soil evenly moist but not wet.
 The bloom should last six to eight weeks.

 Some azaleas are bred as greenhouse plants, but they're still a bit tricky to keep alive indoors.
 Keep it moist, cool (45 to 60 degrees at least at night - maybe the garage?), and away from heat ducts.

 Christmas plant care tips here are pretty easy, even for brown thumbs: It needs bright light but no direct sun.
 Mist, remove dead flowers and cross your fingers.

 Yes, Virginia, there is a Christmas cactus - and it's a different critter from the oft-confused Easter cactus - though they look much alike.

 The trick to telling them apart is that the Christmas cactus has more pointed leaves, and the Easter cactus leaves are more scalloped.
 The easiest way to tell is that the Christmas cactus usually blooms at Christmas, and the Easter cactus usually blooms at Easter.
 As my kids would say, "Duh!"

 These are types of cactus called "forest cactus" because, in the wild, they grow on trees in tropical forests.
 Put them in a bright window and water when the top of the soil begins to dry out.